 To facilitate the effective embedding of technology enhanced learning within the curriculum, the e-learning team within Learning Services work with the course team to design and develop appropriate models, we work to identify staff and student development and support needs, and implement a program to meet these needs.

-The e-learnind development will provide dedicated resource to work with colleagues.
-For example, Learning Services have worked with the BA SENDS Course Team to;
+The e-learning development will provide dedicated resource to work with colleagues.
+For example, Learning Services have worked with Course Teams to;

 Please take a look at our page on Technologies for Learning for more information on how we can support you.